altdeep/probmodeler/CS7290_Hogwarts_Project/Hogwarts_prob_model.md

 However, due to time constraints AVI is not implemented.

+See youtube summary video [here](https://youtu.be/J0MLiDkzyKs) for additional information.

 # Getting Started

 This project is built in a series of Google Colab Notebooks.